180Protocol/codaptor/README.md

 Cordaptor solves this problem by automatically creating REST API for any CorDapp running on a Corda node.
 There are many tools that understand REST APIs in every technology stack, and teams can pick and choose what works for them.
+Cordaptor also allows to decouple API users from the underlying Corda node in order to improve the availability, reliability, and flexibility of the overall system.

 ## Features